Welcome to Targeted Metabolomics and Proteomics Laboratory

 Analysis of isoflavones and their metabolites by nanoLC-MS/MS on an AB Sciex 5600 TripleTOF both increases the sensitivity of the method allowing investigation of small amounts of starting material.
 This approach, where the mass windows are selected AFTER the collection of MS and MSMS data, can be applied to any xenobiotic (drug, food or environmental toxin) and/or their metabolite(s).
 In figure A, the signal for the isoflavone genistein in a urine extract is hard discern when the mass window is 0.7 m/z; however, narrowing of the mass window to 0.05 m/z completely isolates the genistein peak.

-The 2nd Annual Workshop on Metabolomics was held June 2-5 2014 on the campus of the University of Alabama at Birmingham.
+The 3rd Annual Workshop on Metabolomics will be held June 14-18 2015 on the campus of the University of Alabama at Birmingham.

 The course is jointly sponsored by the National Institute of General Medical Sciences (NIGMS) as part of the NIH Common Fund Metabolomics Initiative, and the Department of Pharmacology and Toxicology at UAB.